Everybody Hurts: Music video

-In the accompanying video for "Everybody Hurts", directed by Jake Scott and filmed along the double deck portions of I-10 near the I-35 Interchange in downtown San Antonio, Texas, in February 1993, the band is stuck in a traffic jam.
+In the accompanying music video for "Everybody Hurts", directed by British film director Jake Scott and filmed along the double deck portions of I-10 near the I-35 Interchange in downtown San Antonio, Texas, in February 1993, the band is stuck in a traffic jam.
 It shows the people in other cars and subtitles of their thoughts appear on screen.
 A man standing on an overpass drops pages from a book he is reading onto the cars below, while the subtitles read "Lead me to the rock that is higher than I" and "They that sow in tears shall reap in joy", quotes from the biblical Book of Psalms 61 and 126 respectively.
 At the end, all the people leave their cars and walk instead; then they vanish, followed by scenes of a newscast reporting on the unusual event.
 Although Michael Stipe is featured prominently in the video, he remains silent until the final "Hold On, Hold On" part of the song.
 The video was heavily inspired by the traffic jam in the opening dream sequence of Fellini's 8½.
+"Everybody Hurts" won an award for Best Clip of the Year in the category for Pop/AC at the 1994 Billboard Music Video Awards.